Dubuque Community Schools to donate thousands of gloves to health care providers

-Dubuque Community Schools leaders are donating thousands of rubber gloves to local health care providers.
+Dubuque Community Schools will donate thousands of disposable gloves to local health care providers.

-School board members met today to approve a resolution giving the district flexibility to respond to local needs amid the COVID-19 outbreak.
-It also authorities the district to donate medical supplies health care facilities need.
+School board members approved a resolution Tuesday giving the district flexibility to respond to local needs amid the COVID-19 outbreak.
+It also authorizes the district to donate medical supplies that health care facilities need.

-"We would like to get those out into the hands of medical service providers," Superintendent Stan Rheingans said.
+“We would like to get those out into the hands of medical service providers,” said Superintendent Stan Rheingans.

 Rheingans said the district has about 80,000 disposable gloves in its warehouse.
-He estimated 20,000 to 30,000 will go out to UnityPoint Health-Finley Hospital today, and the district has reached out to other health care providers as well.
+He estimated 20,000 to 30,000 will go to UnityPoint Health-Finley Hospital in Dubuque, and the district has reached out to other health care providers as well.

 The resolution also suspends provisions of board policies if they are necessary “to implement written guidance from state or federal agencies relating to containing COVID-19” for the duration of Gov. Kim Reynolds’ public health emergency declaration.